cfpaige/the-ushe/README.md

-> This project is ARCHIVED.
-You can still fork it, but to clone the latest version, or to submit issues or propose changes, go to https://github.com/cfpaige/get-the-ushe/ instead.

 # The Ushe \[t͟hə ˈyüzh]

 The one-stop app for all your meal trains, office coffee runs, and "can I get you something on the way?" requests, and getting every one of them right, every time.